Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Experiments

 \subsection{Experimental setting}

-\paragraph{Inverse link functions.} Two symmetric inverse link functions, the logistic function and the normal CDF, which correspond to the logit and probit models, respectively, were treated in the experiment.

-\paragraph{Datasets and neural networks.} We used five OR datasets with the largest number of data points---ER, LE, SW, CA, and WR---among those publicly available from \citet{gutierrez2016}.
+\paragraph{Inverse link functions.} Two symmetric inverse link functions, the logistic function and the normal CDF, which correspond to the logit and probit models, respectively, were treated in the experiment. \paragraph{Datasets and neural networks.} We used five tabular OR datasets with the largest number of data points---ER, LE, SW, CA, and WR---among those publicly available from \citet{gutierrez2016}.
 Thirty pre-defined training–validation splits with identical label distributions have been officially released, and we used them as-is in this study.
-As the neural network architecture, we employed a multilayer perceptron with residual connections.
-The weight decay was set to a small value $5 \times 10^{-3}$.
+Additionally, we conducted experiments on the UTKFace age estimation dataset \citep{zhang2017age}, which contains face images labeled with ages.
+We grouped ages into classes with five-year intervals.
+For the tabular datasets, we employed a multilayer perceptron with residual connections, while for UTKFace, we used ResNet101 and ResNet50 \citep{he2016deep}, and DenseNet201 \citep{huang2017densely} as backbones.
+The weight decay coefficient was set to small values, with the exact choice varying by condition.
 The motivation for this setting is that, in the small-regularization limit, a very simple result emerges as shown in \Req{EOS-z^*_zeroreg}, which facilitates experimental verification.
-Further details are provided in Appendix~\ref{sec:Details of the Experimental Setup}. \paragraph{Treatment of thresholds.} We considered two cases, fixed and learnable thresholds, in the experiment.
+Further details are provided in Appendix~\ref{sec:Details of the Experimental Setup}. \paragraph{Treatment of thresholds.} We considered two cases: fixed and learnable thresholds.

-For the fixed case, to ensure that the ignored tail probabilities are sufficiently small, the edge thresholds $b_0$ and $b_Q$ were symmetrically fixed ($b_0 = -b_Q$) to sufficiently large values and the remaining thresholds were evenly spaced over the interval $[b_0,b_Q]$.
+For the fixed case, to ensure that the ignored tail probabilities are sufficiently small, the edge thresholds $b_0$ and $b_Q$ were symmetrically fixed ($b_0 = -b_Q$) to sufficiently large values.
+The remaining thresholds were evenly spaced over the interval $[b_0,b_Q]$.
 Under this setting, we solved \Req{optimization-general}, where $\theta$ denotes the DNN parameters.

 In the learnable case, we set \(b_{0}=-\infty\) and \(b_{Q}=+\infty\) and learned \(b_q\) with \(q=1,\dots,Q-1\).
 To guarantee the strict ordering between the threshold values, we parameterized them with \(\bm{s}\in\mathbb{R}^{Q-1}\) as \be b_q(\boldsymbol{s}) :=\sum_{j=1}^{q}\log\bigl(1+e^{s_j}\bigr) -\frac{1}{Q-1}\sum_{j=1}^{Q-1}\log\bigl(1+e^{s_j}\bigr),\quad q=1,\dots,Q-1. \ee Correspondingly, we solved $\min_{\bm{w},\theta,\V{s}} \bigl( \mathcal{L}_{\rm NLL}(\bm{w},\theta,\bm{b}(\V{s})) +\mathcal{R}(\bm{w},\theta) \bigr) $ instead of \Req{optimization-general}.